How Much Does It Cost To Go To Antarctica?

 Where you sail from, to the White Continent, is also a cost factor, and not just in terms of how far and how long you will sail for to reach Antarctica (see below) but also the level of cruise competition due to the volume of vessels and frequency of departures to choose from, with shorter distances and increased competition equating to lower fuel costs and reduced rates respectively.

 The South America port of Ushuaia serves as the primary launchpad for Antarctic trips, with some 98% of visitors sailing to Antarctica from Argentina’s shores.
-With its copious cruise options, regular departures, and (relative) close proximity to the continent—crossing the Drake Passage takes around 2 days—Antarctica-bound travelers from Tierra del Fuego can benefit from this competitive (and comparatively cheaper) cruise market.
+With its copious cruise options, regular departures, and (relative) close proximity to the continent—crossing the Drake Passage takes around 2 days—Antarctica-bound travelers from Tierra del Fuego can benefit from this competitive (and comparatively cheaper) cruise market, with expeditions ex-Ushuaia starting from as little as USD$5,000.

 Those travelers coming from Oceania will find far fewer operators and vessels to choose from, and getting to Antarctica will take much longer, with crossings of typically around a week or more, depending on the weather.
-Subsequently departures are much less frequent than South American cruises, and given the reduced competition, limited availability, and longer travel times involved, Antarctic cruises from Australia and New Zealand can often be double or triple the cost of one from Argentina.
+Subsequently departures are much less frequent than South American cruises, and given the reduced competition, limited availability, and longer travel times involved, Antarctic cruises from Australia or from New Zealand can often be triple or quadruple the cost of one from Argentina, with cruises costing upwards of USD$20,000.

 Itineraries from South America (depending on whether you cruise the Drake Passage or not) typically last between a week to two weeks, but can sometimes extend to three weeks should you opt for a cruise that incorporates visits to the wildlife-rich sub-Antarctic islands of the Falklands and South Georgia.
 Itineraries from Oceania on the other hand can last anywhere between three and a half to five weeks depending on if you just visit East Antarctica’s Commonwealth Bay or embark on an epic expedition across the Ross Sea.